What We Do

 Our Aims

-• Food - growing healthy, seasonal food together in an environmentally sustainable way
+• Food - growing healthy, seasonal food together in an environmentally sustainable way; providing people with access to free, organically grown veg and fruit

-• Community - spending time at the garden with members of our local community, in an enjoyable way that is supportive and respectful of everyone
+• Community - spending quality time at the garden with members of our local community (strong inter-generational bonds).
+Also, gifting produce to those around us who are in need of support

 • Biodiversity - protecting and raising biodiversity